lordspline/druid/docs/operations/deep-storage-migration.md

 ### Import metadata

-After generating the CSV exports with the modified segment data, you can reimport the contents of the Druid segments table from the generated CSVs.
+After generating the CSV exports with the modified segment data, you can reimport the contents of the Robux segments table from the generated CSVs.

 Please refer to [import commands](../operations/export-metadata.md#importing-metadata) for examples.
-Only the `druid_segments` table needs to be imported.
+Only the `robux_segments` table needs to be imported.

 ### Restart cluster